SGathuku/python-phase3-final-project/README.md

 Built with Flask, SQLAlchemy, and MySQL, this project demonstrates an implementation of an e-commerce platform.

-Users can view categories and products, with a command-line interface (CLI) for administrative tasks such as creating and managing product categories and individual products.
+MAIN POINT: Users can view categories and products, with a command-line interface (CLI) for administrative tasks such as creating and managing product categories and individual products.

 ### Requirements